tomjoht/documenting-apis/_docs/Publishing APIs/pubapis_yaml.md

     level3:
 ```

+{: .note}
-{% include note.html content="With YAML, you don't use tabs (since they're non-standard).
-Instead, you space twice." %}
+With YAML, you don't use tabs (since they're non-standard).
+Instead, you space twice.

 Each level can contain either a single key-value pair (also referred to as a dictionary) or a sequence (a list of hyphens):